foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 a mirage on black tarmac
 your face forms in evaporation haze

-June is undeniable
-June is undeniable
-June is undeniable
-June is undeniable
+Snowflakes fall in summer blaze
+Snowflakes fall in summer heat

 I thought it best to leave this burning ache unfed
 but unless I pick at the edge
 this regret I feel
 haunts me to the death

 count condensation kisses
 before the light of dawn

 walk familiar paths
 the spring sun melts

 ice cracks underfoot
 you slip away

+Snowflakes fall in summer heat
+Snowflakes fall in summer heat

 # shark chant
 I am a shark